 Flares, cones, and vest are not enough.
 This class teaches the tactics necessary to ensure that all personnel operates safely on dangerous roadways.

-The second day of training will kick off with a special keynote address.
-A great day of classroom training will feature three different world-class fire service instructors who will discuss relevant topics that are sure to keep you sharp for your next call!
+Day two of the 2018 Lt.
+Joseph P. DiBernardo Memorial Training Seminar will feature three different world-class fire service instructors who will discuss relevant topics that are sure to keep you sharp for your next call!